Fresno State vs. San Jose State NCAA Football Odds, Plays and Insights | November 25, 2021

 San Jose State Stats and Trends

+- San Jose State has played 11 games, with five wins against the spread.

-- The Spartans have been underdogs by 8.5 points or more three times this season and have covered the spread twice.
+- The Spartans have covered the spread twice this season when underdogs by 7.5 points or more (in three chances).

-- San Jose State has gone over the point total in 54.5% of its opportunities this year (six times over 11 games with a set point total).
+- San Jose State's games this season have gone over the total in six out of 11 opportunities (54.5%).

-- San Jose State is 4-1 against the spread and 4-1 overall in games when it scores more than 21.3 points.
+- San Jose State is 4-1 against the spread and 4-1 overall when the team puts up more than 21.3 points.

-- In games that San Jose State amasses more than 344.3 yards, the team is 5-2 against the spread and 4-3 overall.
+- San Jose State is 5-2 against the spread and 4-3 overall when the team amasses more than 344.3 yards.

-- The Spartans have turned the ball over 21 times this season, one more turnover than the Bulldogs have forced (20).
+- This year the Spartans have turned the ball over 21 times, one more than the Bulldogs' takeaways (20).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.